 - Greene Vardiman Black: G.V.
 Black was a professor of chemistry at the University of Chicago.
 He is known as “The Father of Operative Dentistry”.
 He classified caries lesions based on the tooth type and dental caries location (Black’s classification of cavities).
 He also introduced the principles of ideal cavity preparation, to prepare the tooth for fillings.
 His principle “Extension for Prevention” is still famous in the dental community.

 - Pierre Fauchard: He was a french dentist.
 He is known as “The Father of Modern Dentistry”.
 Pierre fauchard is the first person who introduces dentistry on a scientific basis in his book “The surgeon dentist”, published in 1728.
 His book is considered the first complete book on this part of medicine.

 - William Thomas Green Morton: He was an American dentist.
 William T. G. Morton is the first person who demonstrated the use of ether as an inhalation anesthetic in 1846.

 - Horace Wells: He was an American dentist.
-Horace Wells is the first person who used the anesthetic in dentistry, especially nitrogen oxide (laughing gas).
+Horace Wells is the first person who used anesthetics in dentistry, especially nitrogen oxide (laughing gas).
 He wanted to make his discovery known to the medical public.
-In 1845, at Boston general hospital, his experiment failed because of an incorrect dosage.
+In 1845, at Boston general hospital, his experiment failed because of incorrect dosage.
 His reputation in the professional world was ruined.
-He suffered a nervous breakdown, while William T. G. Morton mistakenly considered the discoverer of anesthesia in 1846.
+He suffered a nervous breakdown, while William T. G. Morton was mistakenly considered the discoverer of anesthesia in 1846.